TrenchBroom/TrenchBroom/Build.md

 - Generally, the cmake scripts don't handle paths with spaces very well, so make sure that you check out the TrenchBroom source repository somewhere on a path without any spaces.
 - For Visual Studio:
+    - VS2015 and VS2017 are supported.
+    - Install the `v140_xp` platform toolset (listed as "Windows XP Support for C++" in the installer).
     - Get the binary build of wxWidgets 3 for your platform from [http://www.wxwidgets.org](http://www.wxwidgets.org)

     - For 32bit builds, you need the following files:
-        If you are using a different version of Visual Studio, you will have to download other binaries, e.g., `wxMSW-<version>-vc120_Dev.7z` etc. and you will also have to use different directory names instead of vc140_dll below.
+        If you are using a different version of Visual Studio, you will have to download other binaries, e.g., `wxMSW-<version>-vc140_Dev.7z` etc. and you will also have to use different directory names instead of vc140_dll below.
         - `wxWidgets-<version>_headers.7z`
         - `wxMSW-<version>_vc140_Dev.7z`
         - `wxMSW-<version>_vc140_ReleaseDLL.7z`